 Professionals are paid to play the games they play, so it’s only natural that they don’t skimp on their gear.
 If you want to stay on top of your game you can’t have your machine holding you back, which is why you’ll see a lot of high end GPUs in this list.
 What’s interesting here is that all of the latest GPUs are extremely close when it comes to performance, which kind of suggests that the ‘bottleneck’ when it comes to performance lies with the game itself.
 We note that here to inform you of it, but in the article we will also consider the fact that the game might get optimized in the future, leading us to lean towards the more powerful GPUs as top recommendations.

 Winner winner, chicken dinner

 Whatever you make of this: there is no doubt that NVIDIA makes great performing GPUs, and that’s exactly what you need if you want to run PUBG flawlessly.
-We’ve talked about this before, but 144Hz really is the competitive standard for shooters, with over 85% of our analyzed PUBG pros using a monitor that’s capable of displaying at least 144 frames per second.
-Naturally you’d want to use a GPU that’s capable of displaying at least 144 frames per second, so in this list we’ll briefly go over each GPU in the list, as well as give you a rough estimate on the performance you can expect for each GPU.
+We’ve talked about this before, but 144Hz really is the competitive standard for shooters, with the scene recently moving towards 240Hz, just like what we see in our other analyzed games.
+Over 65% of our analyzed PUBG pros using a monitor that’s capable of displaying at least 240 frames per second.

 If you want to make sure your game runs perfectly fine without useless graphical settings dragging down your performance you can check out our guide to do just that right here.